emilyjspencer/Notes/React/reactnotes.md

 * **State**

+* **State** is used to change the component from within
-* State is managed from within a component
+* It is a property of the component class
-* State should live in App.js
+* It can be accessed via this.state which is returned in the lifecycle method - render()
+* Changes to the state result in an update of the UI - when the state changesg, the component re-renders to reflect the new state in the browser
+* Only class-based components can define and use state

 App.js
 ```html